Skip to main content

 Q: Does Claude Code store my data?

 A: Claude Code sends your code to Anthropic's servers for processing.
 Consider data sensitivity when working with proprietary code or customer information.
-Data privacy details
+Privacy policy

 Advanced Usage